 Here is a link to the organization’s facebook page.

-Soon, huge crowds paying a twenty-five cents admission arrive creating a carnival atmosphere trivializing the tragedy.
-For their money, they get a country and western singer singing a song about Leo, while a young woman standing next to him sells the words and music, a carousel, food concessions, souvenirs and a front seat to America’s latest sideshow.
+Soon, huge crowds, paying a twenty-five cents admission, arrive creating a carnival atmosphere trivializing the tragedy.
+For their money, they get a country and western singer singing a song about Leo, while a young woman standing next to him sells the words and music, along with food concessions, a carousel, souvenirs and a front seat to America’s latest sideshow.

 Today, opportunistic journalists pushing the limits of ethics are a recurring trend.
 Remember Jayson Blair, fired by The New York Times for fabricating articles on the Washington D.C. snipers, and Stephen Glass who was fired from the New Republic after fabricating a series of articles on a young computer hacker in addition to inventing other stories.
 The news media, in general has become more about show business, making news more than reporting news objectively.
 You have a segment of the population whose only news sources are Jon Stewart and Stephen Colbert on Comedy Central.
 We have been subjected to countless stories of sensationalism and exploitation.
 There was O.J.
 Simpson’s Ford Bronco chase televised, with NBC even interrupting the NBA finals to join in on the reporting, and the coverage of Princess Diana’s death.
 So-called entertainment news shows, making “superstars” out of marginal personalities like Paris Hilton, and the Anna Nicole Smith saga that was practically on television nightly for a year after she died.
 Charlie Tatum would fit right in with today’s media world.